WebGoat/WebGoat/main/readme.txt

 TROUBLESHOOTING/FAQs:
 Q. I put the OWASP downloaded war file in my tomcat/webapps directory and the http://localhost/WebGoat/attack url doesn't work.
 A. Rename the downloaded war file to WebGoat.war.
 Delete the existing tomcat/webapps/*WebGoat* directories.
+Restart Tomcat.

 Q. I dropped the WebGoat war file into my non-Tomcat application server and WebGoat doesn't seem to work.